 Re-wetting of dry peatlands will increase methane emissions (Gunther et al. 2020) as a consequence of the anoxic conditions within the peat body that provide a suitable environment for the microbial breakdown of plant litter and root exudates.
 Tanneberger et al. (2021) describes how peatland management has to choose between CO2 emissions from drained peatlands or increased methane (CH4) emissions from rewetted industrial peatlands.
-However, when radiative effects and atmospheric lifetimes of both GHG gases are considered and modelled, postponing rewetting increases the longterm warming effect of continued CO2 emissions (Gunther et al. 2020).
+However, when radiative effects and atmospheric lifetimes of both GHG gases are considered and modelled, postponing rewetting increases the long-term warming effect of continued CO2 emissions (Gunther et al. 2020).
 This means the increase in methane due to rewetting of dry peatlands is still negated by the CO2 emissions reductions.
 Further, Wilson et al. (2022) confirmed the benefit of rapid rewetting to achieve strong carbon reductions and potentially altering the warming dynamics from warming to cooling depending upon the climate scenario.

-It is expected that Drinagh Bog will become a reduced carbon source following rehabilitation.
+It is expected that Drinagh Bog Phase 2 will become a reduced carbon source following rehabilitation.
 The potential of any cutaway site to develop as a carbon sink in the longer-term depends on the success of the rehabilitation measures, the extent of development of Sphagnum-rich or other peat-forming habitats, the balance of carbon fluxes from different cutaway habitats and future climatic conditions.
-Much of this bog is expected to develop regenerating wet deep peat vegetation on deep peat areas, and wetland habitats on shallow peat with open water, reed swamp and fen habitats with alkaline emission factors.
-Birch woodland is expected to develop on the drier mounds and peripheral headlands.
+Some parts of this bog are expected to develop as regenerating wet Sphagnum-rich vegetation on deep peat areas.
+The majority of Drinagh bog Phase 2 comprises shallower residual peat, which it is expected will develop wetland habitats on shallow peat with open water, reed swamp and fen habitats with alkaline peatland emission factors.
+Birch woodland and Heather is expected to further develop on the drier areas and along peripheral headlands.